metral/pulumihome/Running-the-Pulumi-Service.md

 1. Check all configuration into source code control.
 You can store Pulumi configuration within a `Pulumi.yaml` or keep it on your local machine in the `.pulumi` folder.
 All configuration _must_ be in `Pulumi.yaml`, otherwise the next update won't have the local configuration on another developer's machine.
 1. We mirror local checkpoint files to S3.
 This way `pulumi` can compute the proper resource diff even if the previous deployment was ran on another machine.

+## The Pulumi Service Database

+All of the data for the Pulumi Service (e.g. user accounts, known GitHub organizations, configured PPCs and Stacks, etc.) are all housed in an [Amazon RDS](https://aws.amazon.com/rds/) instance.
+(See [infrastructure/database.ts](https://github.com/pulumi/pulumi-service/blob/master/infrastructure/database.ts).)

+The mechanics for how the root password is set and migrations are ran can be found in [doc/db.md](https://github.com/pulumi/pulumi-service/blob/master/doc/db.md).
+For troubleshooting production-related issues, the script to be aware of is `scripts/launch-mysql-prompt.sh`.

+Running `launch-mysql-prompt.sh` will start the MySQL console connected to your Pulumi Service database.
+The specific stack's database is determined by your current environment variables. (`PULUMI_STACK_NAME_OVERRIDE`, the current AWS account ID, etc.)

+From there you can run various queries to inspect the state of data. **Be careful**.
+It is crazy-easy to break things by running an errant query.
+So unless you know what you are doing, avoid any stateful queries.
+And even then, you probably shouldn't.